Reporting Nursing Home Abuse in Sacramento

 Posted on behalf of Arnold Law Firm on Feb 13, 2017 in Nursing Home Abuse

 Residents of nursing homes and assisted care facilities depend on staff to care for them, making them potentially vulnerable to neglect or abuse.
-If your loved one resides in one of Sacramento’s nursing homes, it is important to know how to report abuse if it occurs.
+If your loved one resides in one of Sacramento’s nursing homes, it is important to know how to report nursing home abuse or neglect if it occurs.

 If you discover that your loved one has been abused or neglected by the staff of a nursing home or residential care facility, notify the authorities immediately.
 There are a number of resources for reporting elder abuse or neglect.